Today, David shares the history of Spanish olives, which are quite possibly Spain's most important fruit!

 I didn't like olives when I moved to Spain.

 As a kid, I'd always thought that they were too bitter, too salty, too gross!
 If they were on a pizza, I picked them off.
 If they were in a bowl, I pushed it away.
-So when I moved to Spain, I figured they were just something I'd avoid ordering.
+So when I moved to Spain, I figured they were just something I'd refrain from ordering.

 I quickly learned that if I wanted to stay in Spain, I would have to get used to olives!
 If I was lucky, I thought, I'd even start to enjoy them.

-Olives and Spain, the Classic Combination
+Olives and Spain: A Classic Combination

 Spain has loved olives for longer than most places.
 The first olive trees were brought to Spain more than 3,000 years ago by the travel-loving Phoenicians, the same people who supplied Spain with its first grapes!
 Clearly, we have a lot to thank them for.

 From their home in modern-day Lebanon, the Phoenicians spread the trees throughout the Mediterranean.
-In Spain, the first trees were planted in southern Andalusia, which is still the home of Spanish olives today!
-Andalusia produces more than half of the country's supply of olives, and bulk of its olive oil too.
+In Spain, the first trees were planted in southern Andalusia, which is still the capital of Spanish olives today!

 Under the Romans, olives continued to flourish, though they were mainly used to make oil to be shipped around the empire.
-Olive trees live a long time, and some of the Roman olive trees are still producing fruit today!
+Olive trees live a long time, and some of those Roman olive trees are still producing fruit today!

-When the Moors invaded Spain in the eighth century, they prized olives and olive oil among the best foods in the country.
-Today, the Spanish word for oil, aceite, is derived from the Arabic word for olive juice: al-zait.
-By the time the Christians expelled the Moors from the country in 1492, the dominion of olives in the Spanish diet was cemented.
+When the Moors invaded Spain in the eighth century, they prized olives and olive oil as some of the best foods in the country.
+The Spanish word for oil, aceite, is even derived from the Arabic word for olive juice: al-zait.

 Spanish Olives: The Ones to Know